ji-devs/ji-cloud/documentation/src/frontend/elements-and-components/directory-structure.md

   - **_common**: used in multiple places from this directory and deeper (but not parent)
   - **pages**: full pages.
   - **buttons**, **sections**, **widgets**, etc.: exactly as they sound, used in this directory and deeper (but not parent).
 The names here can also be specific for a unique one-off component/element.

+When there is only one page in an entry, it should be under `pages/landing.ts`